Travel and Leisure Show Poised for Enormous Success

 The Travel and Leisure Show (https://travelandleisureshow.ca/) has every indication of being a smash hit.

 Canada’s first ever, nationwide virtual travel and leisure show will take place this September.
-Among the companies who already have enlisted are the Jamaica Tourist Board, Cana Dream, Softvoyage and Uplift.
-Sunwing Travel Group has signed on a sponsor for the Caribbean/Mexico pavilion.
+Among the companies who already have enlisted are the Jamaica Tourist Board, The Bahamas Toursit Board, Hurtigruten Cruises, Cana Dream, St. Kitts , Fogo Island, Softvoyage and Uplift plus a host of others, Sunwing Travel Group has signed on a title sponsor for the Caribbean/Mexico pavilion.

-“We’re excited to take part in a fantastic event like the Travel and Leisure show, which will allow top North American travel suppliers to interact with the trade,” said Andrew Dawson, Chief Operating Officer at Sunwing.
+“We’re pleased to take part in the Travel and Leisure show” said Andrew Dawson, Chief Operating Officer at Sunwing.
 “This is a great way to kick-start the industry.
-The Travel and Leisure show is a wonderful program that will allow agents, suppliers and other industry officials to hold critical meetings, as well as give the general public a chance to get information that will inspire them to get back out there and travel.”
+The show is a timely initiative which will allow agents, and industry officials to hold critical meetings, as well as give the general public a chance to get information that will inspire them to get back out there and travel.”

 The Globe and Mail, Canada’s national newspaper, is the Presenting Media Sponsor, and the show is produced by Toronto-based Granite Productions.